akikuno/TSUMUGI-dev/README.md

 The left-hand control panel allows you to adjust the appearance and content of the network.

-#### Change Network Layout

-You can choose from the following layout options:

-- Cose (default)
-- Circle
-- Random
-- Grid
-- Concentric

 #### Filter by Phenotype Similarity

 The `Phenotypes similarity` slider lets you filter **gene pairs** based on their phenotypic similarity (Jaccard index).